-Energy Developments Lansing, LLC (EDL) contracted Impact Compliance & Testing, Inc. (ICT) to conduct a performance demonstration for the determination of nitrogen oxides (NOx), carbon monoxide (CO) and sulfur dioxide (SO2) concentrations and emission rates from a thermal oxidizer (TOX) used to control waste gas from the EDL renewable natural gas (RNG) facility located at the Granger Wood Street Landfill in Lansing, Clinton County, Michigan.
+Energy Developments Lansing, LLC (EDL) contracted Impact Compliance & Testing, Inc. (ICT) to conduct a performance demonstration for the determination of nitrogen oxides (NO_x) and carbon monoxide (CO) concentrations and emission rates from a thermal oxidizer (TOX) used to control waste gas from the EDL renewable natural gas (RNG) facility located at the Granger Wood Street Landfill in Lansing, Clinton County, Michigan.

 The Michigan Department of Environment, Great Lakes, and Energy-Air Quality Division (EGLE-AQD) Permit to Install (PTI) No. 178-19 requires that emission testing be performed on the RNG plant TOX within 180 days of startup.
-The performance testing was conducted on February 22, 2022.
+Initial performance testing was conducted on February 22, 2022.
+During the initial test event the TOX heat input was not able to be calculated and therefore compliance with the NO_x and CO lb/MMBtu emission limits could not be demonstrated.
+EGLE approved an extension to the 180-day testing requirement to allow for a new supplemental natural gas flowmeter to be installed at the facility.
+Additional testing was conducted on June 8, 2022 to demonstrate compliance with the NO_x and CO lb/MMBtu emission limits.
+This report presents the June 8, 2022 results.